Skip to main content

 How the Adjusted Gap Is Calculated

 The adjusted gap uses the Blinder-Oaxaca decomposition — an internationally recognized standard for pay equity analysis.
-Here's what happens under the hood:
+It works in three steps.

 Step 1: Salary transformation

 Salaries are log-transformed before analysis.
-This is standard practice in labor economics because salary differences are typically proportional (percentage-based), not absolute.
-It also means regression coefficients can be read directly as approximate percentage effects.
+This is standard practice in labor economics because salary differences are proportional (percentage-based), not absolute.
+It also means the model's outputs can be read directly as approximate percentage effects.

 Step 2: Regression model

-The total pay gap is decomposed into two parts:
+The total pay gap is split into two parts:

-• Explained portion — differences in characteristics (e.g., men are in higher job grades on average)
+• Explained portion — differences accounted for by your pay factors (e.g., men are on average in higher job grades)

 • Unexplained portion — the remaining difference that can't be attributed to legitimate factors.
-This is the adjusted gap.
+This is the adjusted gap, and it's what requires action.

-The decomposition trains three separate models: one on men only, one on women only, and a pooled reference model on all employees.
-The explained gap is calculated from differences in average factor values between groups, and the unexplained gap captures the rest.
+The decomposition trains three separate models — one on men, one on women, and a pooled reference on all employees — to calculate explained and unexplained portions fairly.

 Good to know: Factor contributions can be negative.
-For example, if women in your organization have more experience on average than men, experience actually counteracts the gap rather than explaining it.
+If women in your organization have more experience on average than men, experience actually counteracts the gap rather than contributing to it.

-Beyond the Blinder-Oaxaca decomposition, Evenpay uses Shapley values to show exactly how much each factor contributes to the difference between the raw and adjusted gap.
+Beyond the overall split between explained and unexplained, Evenpay uses Shapley values to show exactly how much each individual factor contributes to the difference between the raw and adjusted gap.

 Pay Factors

-Organizations choose which factors are considered legitimate pay determinants through the Pay Philosophy settings.
+Organizations choose which factors count as legitimate pay determinants through the Pay Philosophy settings in Evenpay.
 Each factor can be independently enabled or disabled.
+Only enable factors that genuinely drive pay decisions in your organization.

 Factor